nuxt/framework/docs/content/3.api/1.composables/use-request-headers.md

 ## Example

-We can use `useRequestHeaders` to access and proxy browser's `authorization` header to the server-side and also make sure that there are no unintended side effects during SSR.
+We can use `useRequestHeaders` to access and proxy the initial request's `authorization` header to any future internal requests during SSR.

 The example below adds an `authorization` request headers to an isomorphic `$fetch` call.